PRODUCTS & INNOVATION

 The development of many of Abbott’s diagnostics tools is bolstered by the work done by Abbott’s Global Surveillance Program.

 The program is a one-of-a-kind collection of HIV and hepatitis strains from around the world.
-It includes 60,000 samples collected over 20 years from 35 countries on six continents.
+It includes 78,000 samples collected since 1994 from 45 countries on six continents.
 It’s utterly massive.
 And it’s growing, new strains added all the time.

 And without it, the company’s tests could potentially miss new pathogens or strains of established bugs.